AlasdairF/Classifier/README.md

 To use the `Test` function (once you've added training and test files) you only need to do as follows.
 Note that if `verbose` is set to true then you will get thousands of lines output to Stdout telling you the accuracy level of each test and which one was best; if it's set to false then it's silent. `Test` returns the best values for `allowance` and `maxscore`.

 	verbose := true
-    allowance, maxscore, err := classifier.Test(verbose)
+	allowance, maxscore, err := obj.Test(verbose)

 You can now create your classifier:

-	classifier.Create(allowance,maxscore)
+	obj.Create(allowance, maxscore)

 Then save it to a file:

-    err := classifier.Save(`myshiz.classifier`)
+    err := obj.Save(`somedir/myshiz.classifier`)

 You can also use any of the Classification functions below on your `Trainer` object, if you want to start classifying right away.
 You only need to create a new `Classifier` object if you are loading a classifier from a file since the `Trainer` object inherits all of the functions of the `Classifier` object.

-*Note: following common Go style, the `err` variables above denote where the function may return an error message if something goes wrong, if `err` is `nil` then nothing is wrong.
-Not all of the functions return an error variable.
-For example, `classifier.Create` does not return anything.
-In future I may add error reporting on all functions.*

 ## Classification

 Load the classifier you previously saved:

-    classifier, err := classifier.Load(`myshiz.classifier`)
+    obj, err := classifier.Load(`somedir/myshiz.classifier`)

 If you need to reload the categories they are here as a slice of strings:

-    categories := classifier.Categories // []string
+    categories := obj.Categories // [][]byte

 Classify something:

-    scores := classifier.Classify(tokens)
+    scores := obj.Classify(tokens) // tokens is [][]byte

-The above will give you a slice of `float64` where each index represents the index of the category in `classifier.Categories` (which is exactly the same as what you gave originally to `DefineCategories`) and the `float64` is the score for this category.
+The above will give you a slice of `uint64` where each index represents the index of the category in `obj.Categories` (which is exactly the same as what you gave originally to `DefineCategories`) and the `uint64` is the score for this category (only meaningful relative to the other scores.)
 You may need to sort this list.

-To make things easy, if you want *only* the best matching category and score, and not the results for each category, then you can do this, which returns the `string` of the category that this document best matches and its score as `float64`:
+To make things easy, if you want *only* the best matching category and score, and not the results for each category, then you can do this, which returns the `[]byte` of the category that this document best matches and its score as `uint64`:

     category, score := classifier.ClassifySimple(tokens)
+    fmt.Println(`Best category was`, string(category), `with score`, score)

-## Tokenization
+## Tokenization / Feature Extraction

-You do need to tokenize each document before training on it or classifying it, which means make it into a slice of strings (usually words) with each token standardized in some way.
+You do need to tokenize each document before training on it or classifying it, which means to extract `tokens` (usually words) from the document ready for classifying.
 How you tokenize depends on what you are trying to classify.
 However you choose to tokenize, you must be sure to do it *exactly the same* to the training documents, test documents, and the documents you eventually classify.

 I have written a [Tokenize](http://github.com/AlasdairF/Tokenize) package that works perfectly with this Classifier.
 I suggest you check that out.